ArceLopera/ArceLopera.github.io/_products/2_EduTech.md

 ---

-Smart educational environments with innovative technology, such as XR experiences, seek to enable students to immerse themselves into educational tasks with high engagement.
-When designing and developing educational experiences using novel interfaces it is crucial to measure and enhance attention, memory and/or engagement.
+Smart educational environments with innovative technology, such as XR experiences, seek to enable students to immerse themselves in educational tasks with high engagement.
+When designing and developing educational experiences using novel interfaces it is crucial to measure and enhance attention, memory, and/or engagement.
+I have partnered with educators to develop technology-enhanced educational experiences that monitor teacher-student interaction and enhance user performance and engagement.
 {: .text-justify}

 ### Publications